Modern English (band)

 Modern English are an English new wave/post-punk band formed in 1979 in Colchester, Essex, England.
-They are best known for their songs "I Melt with You", "Hands Across the Sea", and "Ink and Paper".
-The group disbanded in 1987, only to re-form two years later and then disband after another two years (1991).
-They reunited again in 1995 and have continued in various lineups since that time.
+They are best known for their songs "I Melt with You", "Hands Across the Sea" and "Ink and Paper".
+The group disbanded in 1987, but re-formed two years later and then disbanded again in 1991.
+They reunited again in 1995 and have continued in various lineups since then.

 History

 Formed in Colchester, Essex, in 1979 by Robbie Grey (vocals), Gary McDowell (guitar, vocals), and Michael Conroy (bass, vocals) (born 9 August 1962), Modern English were originally known as The Lepers.
-The group expanded to "Modern English" when Richard Brown (drums) and Stephen Walker (keyboards) were added to the lineup of the band.
+The group expanded to "Modern English" when Richard Brown (drums) and Steven Walker (keyboards) were added to the lineup of the band.

 After a single on their own 'Limp' label (not to be confused with America's Limp Records) in 1979, the band signed to 4AD the following year; with two further singles released, and a session for John Peel of BBC Radio 1 recorded before the band's debut album, Mesh & Lace, in 1981.
 In the band's early days, they showed a strong Joy Division influence.
 A second Peel session was recorded in October 1981.
 The second album, After the Snow (April 1982), was more keyboard-oriented and was compared to Simple Minds and Duran Duran.
 It was also released in the US by Sire Records the following year, where it reached number 70 on the Billboard chart, and sold over 500,000 copies.
 Grey said of the album, "We used to think 'God, we'll never make a pop record.
 We're artists!', but things don't always turn out as you planned and when you actually create a pop record, it's so much more of a thrill than anything else".
 The second single from the album was also a hit in the US, "I Melt with You" reaching number 76.
 When he reviewed the album, Johnny Waller of Sounds described the track as "A dreamy, creamy celebration of love and lust, which deserves to be showcased on as 12" single all by itself, with no B-side", while his colleague Tony Mitchell described it as "suburban amateurism at its most unrewarding".
 The band relocated to New York City and worked on a third album, Ricochet Days, which again made the top 100 in the US, after which the band left 4AD and were solely signed to Sire outside the UK and Canada.
-The album Stop Start (1986) was the last Modern English record released by Sire, the band splitting up after its release.
+By the time the band convened to record a subsequent album, keyboardist Stephen Walker and drummer Richard Brown had both exited.
+The album Stop Start (1986), featuring new keyboardist/additional guitarist Aaron Davidson, and session drummer Graham Broad, was the last Modern English record released by Sire, with the band splitting up after its release.
 During 1983–1984, Grey, McDowell and Conroy were also involved with This Mortal Coil.